€2 million to support advisory services for beneficiaries of Oasis500 and Flat6Labs accelerators

 The EBRD invests and works with private equity funds to help promising start-up businesses release their full potential.
 The EBRD Accelerator Programme supports these funds through accelerating the development of their pipeline and start-up companies with a mix of practical workshops, connections to expert consultants and various business planning activities over a period of four years.

 The cooperation with Oasis500 is the first such project in Jordan.
-In the wider region, the EBRD is also starting a similar project with Flat6Labs and Egypt.
-The two projects are supported with €2 million in EU funding as part of a comprehensive EBRD-EU initiative, which includes a dedicated venture capital instrument, to support trade and competitiveness in Egypt and Jordan.
+In the wider region, the EBRD is also starting a similar project with Falak startups, EFG-EV and GESR in Egypt.
+The projects in Jordan and Egypt are supported with €2 million in EU funding as part of a comprehensive EBRD-EU initiative, which includes a dedicated venture capital instrument, to support trade and competitiveness in Egypt and Jordan.